MindPort-GmbH/VR-Builder-Documentation/docfx/articles/core/spatial-keyboard.md

 ### Using a Different Keyboard (Custom Backend)

 The XRI spatial keyboard is one option.
-If you want to drive UI Toolkit fields with the headset's native system keyboard, a third-party floating keyboard asset, or your own custom prefab, you can write your own backend and plug it into the same `UITKKeyboardBridge`.
+If you want to drive UI Toolkit fields with a different in-VR keyboard — your own prefab, a third-party floating keyboard asset, or anything else — you can write your own backend and plug it into the same `UITKKeyboardBridge`.

 To add a custom keyboard: